If you’re from a brand, please be sure to read my policy and then scroll down if you’re interested in working with me!

 Know this: the affiliate links I choose to have are only for services or brands I use personally and love!

 The links below are affiliate links, with an extra non-affiliate link at the end in case you don’t want to use mine.
-I explain what my relationship is with the brand, what you get if you use my link, and what I receive in return.
+I explain what my relationship is with the brand and what you get if you use my link.
 (Thanks for checking this out and a huge thank you if you choose to help support my blog in this way!)

 - Amazon – I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 I will mention in a post when affiliate links are used, and they will be identified as links to Amazon.
 I only will link to products I have personally used and actually feel confident recommending.
 (Here is a non-affiliate link.)